strongdoctor/anti-afk-mover/README.md

 3. `py anti-afk-mover.py`

 ## Running pre-compiled executable
-Just download the `.exe` file under the latest release under Releases
+Just download the `.exe` file under the latest release under Releases and run it